rienman88/Blitz-DFIR/README.md

 * Investigative findings come from deterministic extraction, normalization, correlation, and validation layers.
 * LLM support is optional.
 Blitz operates fully without an LLM.
 * When enabled, LLMs are used only for bounded explanations and summaries.
 They are never authoritative and cannot create findings.

-**Evidence remains the source of truth.
-Humans remain the final authority.**

 | Guides | Location |
 |---|---|